hugeandbulk/kumar/README.md

 The HTML <object> name Attribute is used to specify the name of the embedded file.
 This attribute is also used as a reference for an object element in the Javascript.
 Syntax: <object name="name">

+What is CSS rule?

+A CSS rule consists of a CSS selector and a set of CSS properties.
+The CSS selector determines what HTML elements to target with the CSS rule.
+The CSS properties specifies what to style of the targeted HTML elements.
+Here is a CSS rule example: div { border : 1px solid black; font-size : 18px; }